52147/Computer-Architecture/README.md

 ### Designing MIPS instruction sets for pipelining
 -1.
 First, all MIPS instructions ate the same length.
     - This restriction makes it

+### 3 types of Pipeline Hazard
+- There are situations in pipelining when the next instruction cannot execute in the following clock cycle.
+- These event are called hazards, and there are 3 different types.

+1. structural hazards
+2. data hazards
+3. control hazards

 # 4.6 Pipelined Datapath and Control